0xSpecter/chaotic-attractors/README.md

 # chaotic-attractors

-> This is only my first attempt, will hopefully be expanded and improved
+> This is only my first attempt, will hopefully be expanded and improved!

 ## Lorenz Attractor